Explore more on the page

-Leading European Bike Share Operators and Suppliers - Donkey Republic, Mobike, Moventia, nextbike, PBSC, Ride On, Smoove, Urban Sharing, Qucit, eBikeLabs, Beryl and Pony - have joined forces to form an Expert Group under Cycling Industries Europe.
+Leading European Bike Share Operators and Suppliers - Donkey Republic, Moventia, nextbike, PBSC, Ride On, Smoove, Urban Sharing, Qucit, eBikeLabs, Beryl and Pony - have joined forces to form an Expert Group under Cycling Industries Europe.
 The group was launched at the Velo-city conference on 27 June 2019 in Dublin.

 As a pivotal solution to some of the most pressing issues facing our cities today including traffic congestion, air pollution, climate change, health, affordability and public spaces invaded by cars cycling plays a central role in transforming the urban mobility sector.
 Globally, transport is the fastest growing contributor to greenhouse gases and already accounts for 25% of all CO2 emissions.
 According to World Health Organisation (WHO) air pollution is the biggest transport-related threat to public health, with more than 500 000 people dying prematurely every year in Europe; followed by insufficient physical activity and noise pollution.

-With bike share and new electric-assist motors in the bike-share space, dockless sharing technology available on a platform of multi-modal mobility options, the value that bicycles bring to people, cities, and the world is growing.
+With the emergence of electric-assist motors in the bike-share space, dockless sharing technology and the continued evolution of station-based technology, the value that bicycles bring to people, cities, and the world is transformative.

 CIE Expert Group on Bike Share represents the leading investors in cycling industry, creating innovative transport solutions and thousands of green, sustainable jobs.
 The BSEG looks forward to working with cities and policy makers to support them in the rapidly changing active mobility landscape.

-Urban mobility is going through a modal shift from cars into bikes - an increasing number of cities from Barcelona and Madrid to London, Hamburg and Helsinki are introducing full or partial ban on cars making cities more liveable, healthy and sustainable.
+Urban mobility is going through a modal shift from cars into bikes - an increasing number of frontrunning cities from Paris to Barcelona and Madrid to Rome, London, Berlin, Hamburg and Helsinki are introducing full or partial ban on cars making cities more liveable, healthy and sustainable.
 See our latest campaing on Here's why we want every city in Europe to have its own bike share system here, with a supporting position paper here.

-- Creating a leadership group for the sector to drive the sector forward
+- Creating a leadership group for the sector to drive the industry forward

 - Working towards a single European data standard